Cocoa Prices Resume Rally on Tight Supplies

-May NY cocoa on Monday edged to a new contract high due to ongoing West African cocoa supply concerns.
+May NY cocoa on Monday rallied sharply and edged to a new contract high due to ongoing West African cocoa supply concerns.

 Lower cocoa production in the Ivory Coast, the world's largest producer, is a major bullish factor for cocoa prices.
 Monday's government data showed Ivory Coast farmers shipped 1.22 MMT of cocoa to ports from October 1 to March 10, down -29% from the same time last year.
 The Ivory Coast cocoa regulator said last Thursday it expects the Ivory Coast mid-crop, which officially starts in April and is the smaller of two annual harvests, to fall -33% to 400,000 MT from 600,000 MT last year.